shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 The `active_period` currently sets the `start` or `end` to "null", and doesn't omit them as per the GTFS Realtime specification.
 This may change in future.
 {: .warning}

-The alert entity also provides 2 extension elements:
+The alert entity also provides two extension elements:

 1. `is_show_header`: Indicates if the `header_text` should be displayed
 2. `level`: This field indicates the severity of the incident - similar to log entries.
-The value can be either of "Info", "Warning" or "Critical"
+The value can be either of "Info", "Warning" or "Critical".

 These extensions are used internally and don't form part of the API contract.
 While they can be used, care should be taken as future versions of the API may refactor or remove them.
 {: .note}